emxsys/worldwind-web-app-tutorial/docs/lesson-2.md

 - Add a globe to the application
 - Add layers to the globe

+In a hurry?
+Here's the completed code: [Lesson 2](https://jsfiddle.net/emxsys/7x6vcf78/)

 ### Add the WorldWind library

 Add this code to the list of JavaScript script elements at the bottom of the